adityadhopade/interview_deck/kubernetes_trivia.md

 - Layer 4-based routing is performed on the basis of the IP Addresses; it cannot understand the path-based routing.
 - As there is no concept of application in the Layer4

+### What are Admission Controllers?
+- It is an integral part of the API Server; it does not hold a separate existence such as Pods, or Deployments.
+- They allow the resources to be Validated and Mutate as specified in the Policies
+- Used to Enforce the Security Policies, Validating and Mutating Resources

+Workflow for Admission Controllers:
+- We Submit a Desired State to the API Server
+- The Admission Controller intercepts the request before saving the state into the ETCD(Current State of Cluster)
+- Can be managed using the K8 native Objects such as ValidatingWebhookConfiguration and MutatingWebhookConfiguration;
+- ValidatingWebhookConfiguration can Validate or Reject the object created using the Predefined Rules or Agreements
+- MutatingWebhookConfigurationhas the capacity to Modify / Update Resources based on the Predefined Rules or Agreements.

+Admission Controllers have many Flavours such as Kyverno, KubeWarden, OPA Cloud Custodian, etc; Using any of them depends on the Requirements of Compliance that need to be met according to Org Standards.

+PS: Just scratching the Surface here still need to dig in; share your thoughts regarding this.

+###